amirhakimnejad/Object-Oriented-Crossword-Puzzle-Generator-With-A-Backtracking-Approach/README.md

 - Adding more test cases
 - Maybe easily support non-square grids?
 - Looping for a certain time, find possible puzzles for a pattern and then rate them and pick the best ones
+- Sort picked ones by the most intersections

 ## *Any issues, comments and pull requests are welcome.*